David Woodard

-David James Woodard (/ˈwʊdɑːrd/; born 1964) is an American conductor and writer known for his controversial performances.
-Through the 1990s and 2000s, Woodard constructed and sold replica Dreamachines, or stroboscopic light devices.
-He also coined the term prequiem, meaning preemptive requiem, to describe musical compositions that he made "for the soon-to-be-deceased".
-He created prequiems for people such as baseball player Joe DiMaggio and terrorist Timothy McVeigh.
-He also wrote music for neo-Nazi activist William Luther Pierce and attempted to memorialize the 9/11 hijackers.
-Woodard is interested in Nueva Germania, a district in Paraguay founded by German settlers.
-He is particularly drawn to the settlement as what he called "an Aryan vacuum in the middle of the jungle", although he denies being a white supremacist.
+David James Woodard (/ˈwʊdɑːrd/; born 1964) is an American artist known for his controversial performances.
+Through the 1990s and 2000s, Woodard constructed and sold stroboscopic light devices known as Dreamachines.
+He created memorial compositions for people such as baseball player Joe DiMaggio, terrorist Timothy McVeigh, and neo-Nazi activist William Luther Pierce.
+He also attempted to memorialize the hijackers responsible for the September 11 attacks.

 Early life

 Woodard was born in Santa Barbara, California, in 1964.
 His mother was Virginia Woodard.
 According to her, Woodard's father was a disc jockey and later worked in public relations.
 He claimed his mother was an anesthesiologist; when contacted by a journalist, she denied this.
 Woodard claimed in 2001 that his interest in death stemmed from the fact that, when he was a teenager, his girlfriend was mysteriously found dead; in another instance he said that she had killed herself and her parents had blamed him.

 A piece by the OC Weekly in 2000 accused Woodard of fabricating or exaggerating many aspects of his life and having a strong desire to be famous.
 Woodard studied at the San Francisco Conservatory of Music, before he moved to Napa, California in 1987.
 There he worked at the Tulocay Cemetery.

 In 2000, he contributed a chapter to Adam Parfrey's anthology book on the transgressive, Apocalypse Culture II, in which he wrote about ketamine usage in a chapter called "The Ketamine Necromance".
 Due to the chapter, the book was removed from circulation in Russia as "drug propaganda".
-Copies of the book were destroyed and the printer that produced them was fined.
+Copies of the book were destroyed and the printer who produced them was fined.